memiDev/Large-Scale-GA/README.md

 # Large-Scale GA
-### A genetic algorithm developed for a large scale binary problems with discrete representation.
+### A genetic algorithm developed for a large scale problems with discrete representation.

-This library contains different GA operators ready to be used such as:
+This library contains different GA operators ready to be used in small or large optimization problems such as:

 Random value generator functions:
 - *i4_uniform_ab*